Configuring request

 Header¶

-If you want resource-wide shared header definition, you can set it in the Resource
+If you want resource-wide shared header definition, you can set it via the config

 This is useful when you want to group together all the components of your request inside one data model.